static-dev/axis/readme.md

 Axis is a terse, feature-rich css library built on top of stylus.
 It is built on top of [nib](http://visionmedia.github.io/nib/), providing a number of additional useful tools and mixins.

+> **Note:** This project is in early development, and versioning is a little different.
+[Read this](http://markup.im/#q4_cRZ1Q) for more details.
+Axis will not go to v1.0 until both stylus and nib have done so.

 ### Installation

 You can install axis through npm, as such